Table of Contents

 When you are drawing with Pencil, you’ll be able to use your fingers to blend the ink on the canvas.
 You can turn the blend off or change it in the settings menu.

-From here, you can set it so fingers will either blend, draw lines, or do nothing.
+From here, you can set it so a finger will either blend, cut, draw, erase or nothing.

 If you still need help with Pencil, please email us at firstname.lastname@example.org.